XVIIarcano/Galileo-Microscope/README.md

 Below is a small list of things I would like to see, but have not been included in the core project (yet), if someone beats me to them, all the better!

-- **Better movement with backlash compensation for the stage module**
+- **No.1 priority -> Better movement with backlash compensation for the stage module**
 The stage in its current implementation is finnicky to assemble, and just plain sucks...
 It is still beter than moving around the stage manually, and it is actually ok-ish if you just need to move the view a couple millimeters at low magnification, but that's about it.
 Working on it, and sorry for thinking this might work.

 - Base alternative with some internal storage or some other solution to store stuff withint the cylinder footprint when not in use